 Everyone loves a story.
 So, let me start by sharing my story about my journey into sports photography.
 I will try to keep it short and to the point but, no promises.

 It was the early 2000’s and I was approached by an Arizona radio station and asked if I would be willing to do their high school football play-by-play.
-I was approached because a few years earlier I had had my own sports segment on a local Cable One news show and I have a BS in Communication.
+I was approached because a few years earlier I had had my own sports segment on a local Cable One news show.
 I said yes and after a year we had a strong team that was making a difference in the radio sports reporting world.
 Well, at least we made a difference to our target market.

-A few years later we felt the radio show was ready and needed to be taken to the next level.
-However, station management did not agree and after some discussion, we, the other announcers and myself, decided to sever ties and go our own way.
+A few years later we felt the radio show needed to be taken to the next level.
+However, station management did not agree and after some discussion, we decided to sever ties and go our own way.
 (Cue Fleetwood Mac song)

-We purchased photography equipment and set up a website.
-We then began reporting on as many high schools in as many sports as we could.
+With photography equipment purchased and a website set up, we began reporting on as many high schools in as many sports as we could.

 This was when I really started to learn about sports photography.
 Yes, I had dabbled on my own with photography including taking college classes before this but, it was just here and there and I was using a Canon AE-1 film camera.